Water Supply, Distribution and Reporting

 In 1998 the Memcor Water Plant was brought online to replace the aging Smith Creek Plant.
 This plant draws its water from six wells located west of the interstate and has a design capacity of 1 million gallons per day.
 Water is now distributed by a storage tank (500,000 gallon capacity) and more than 17 miles of water mains.

 The Annual Water Quality Report for calendar year 2013 is designed to provide you with valuable information about your drinking water quality.
 The Town is committed to providing you with a safe and dependable supply of drinking water, and we want you to understand the efforts we make to protect your water supply.
 The quality of your drinking water meets all state and federal requirements administered by the Virginia Department of Health (VDH).
-If you have questions about this report, want additional information about any aspect of your drinking water, or want to know how to participate in decisions that may affect the quality of your drinking water, please contact: Johnny Griggs, Chief Water Plant Operator at (540) 740-9576, or contact Mike Ritchie, Town Manager at (540) 740-3432.
+If you have questions about this report, want additional information about any aspect of your drinking water, or want to know how to participate in decisions that may affect the quality of your drinking water, please contact: Johnny Griggs, Chief Water Plant Operator at (540) 740-9576, or contact J. Todd Walters, Town Manager at (540) 740-3432.

 Wastewater Collection and Treatment

 In 2008 the Town Council voted to sign a contract with the Town of Broadway and connect to their regional wastewater treatment plant.
 New Market’s former plant has since been converted to a large pumping station and a 4.3 mile force main was constructed along Route 211 to carry the Town’s wastewater to the regional facility.
 New Market was successful in applying for and securing Federal Stimulus Funding for the force main project in the amount of $3,656,513.
 During this time, the Town was also able to expand its wastewater treatment capacity from 500,000 gallons per day to 1,000,000 gallons per day to better accommodate future growth.

 Grease Trap Inspections